Skip navigation

 3b.
 Encourage open feedback

-Let ICs know they can ask HR or leadership questions or concerns during and after the transition.
+Let ICs know they can bring HR or leadership questions and concerns during and after the transition.
 Offering anonymous feedback options can help those who may not be comfortable speaking up directly.

 4. Focus on retention: Keep ICs motivated